rafaellevis07/rafaellevis07/README.md

 Intro 👋🏼
 Rafael Garcia
-👨🏻‍💻 Full-Stack • Web Technology • Ruby, Rails and Bootstrap • Occasionally, Javascript, HTML and CSS • :brazil: :us:
+👨🏻‍💻 Full-Stack • Web Technology • Ruby on Rails and Bootstrap • :brazil: :us:

 How to reach me 📬
 Please visit www.linkedin.com/in/rafagarcia07/ and reach out.